s-squared-software-development/planet-challenge/README.md

 ![Planet Layout](http://s-squared.co.za/assignments/planets.png)

+Great... so what do you need to do?

 > PERSIST THE GRAPH INTO AN IN-MEMORY DATABASE

 Take the data set provided and create the table structure(s) necessary to hold the data.